jaz303/phpx/README.markdown

 Nice to haves:

+  * Support type-hinting for scalar types by injecting type-coercion code at start of methods
   * Possibility for restricting macro availability to certain classes (e.g. only classes extending `ActiveRecord` would get the `belongs_to()` macro)
   * Should be possible to merge annotations through inheritance tree